Engrgit/xr-id/README.md

 # inagije
-This is the repository for the nickname algorithm by engrgit
+This is an identity generation system in virtual world of XR

 - v0.1 - Inagije beta-version is now released!